Partial identification via conditional linear programs: estimation and policy learning: Introduction

 \section{Introduction}

-In many real-world data settings, substantively important estimands are only partially identified from the observable data, meaning that even with an infinite amount of data, the estimand of interest can only be limited to be within a set of plausible values, rather than being uniquely determined.
+Important estimands are oftentimes only partially identified from the observable data.
+Even an infinite amount of data cannot uniquely determine the estimand of interest, and instead can only limit it to be within a set of plausible values.
 For example, in causal inference settings it may not be possible to point-identify average treatment effects if treatment assignment is confounded; even with auxiliary information, such as an instrumental variable, the average treatment effect is not necessarily point identified.
 There is also often interest in complex counterfactual estimands that go beyond average treatment effects, for instance the proportion of individuals who benefit from treatment or characteristics of the spread of treatment effects across the population.

 This paper develops a unified framework for covariate-assisted estimation, inference, and decision making in a broad class of partial identification problems where the parameter of interest satisfies a series of linear constraints.
-In such settings, bounds for the parameter of interest can be characterized as solutions to conditional linear programs (LPs) that optimize a linear function of unknown parameters subject to linear constraints, where both the objective function and the constraints may depend on additional covariates and need to be estimated.
-This encompasses a wide range of settings; as illustrative examples we consider estimands related to the joint distribution of potential outcomes, policy learning with inequality-aware value functions, and instrumental variable settings.
+In such settings, bounds for the parameter of interest are solutions to conditional linear programs (LPs) that optimize a linear function of unknown parameters subject to linear constraints, where both the objective function and the constraints may depend on additional covariates and need to be estimated.
+This encompasses a wide range of settings; as illustrative examples we consider estimands related to the joint distribution of potential outcomes, policy learning with inequality-aware value functions, and instrumental variable settings (Section~\ref{sec:partial_id}).